AnKing-Memberships/anki-remote-decks/README.md

 GIF of adding new content and syncing
 ![Syncing new content](assets/newQuestion.gif)

-# Remove a remote deck
+# Remove a remote Google Doc deck

 Removed decks are only unlinked from the remote doc.
 The local copy is not deleted.